turgu1/maison/Readme.md

 ```
 3. Connect the device to the computer

+4. Kill the PlatformIO Serial Monitor.
+The next step won't work if the Serial Monitor is working.

-4. Initiate the flash memory preparation of the SPIFFS file system using the PlatformIO "Upload File System image" task from the IDE.
+5. Initiate the flash memory preparation of the SPIFFS file system using the PlatformIO "Upload File System image" task from the IDE.

 ## 6. MQTT Broker